International Conference for Dialogue between Jews, Christians and Muslims

 According to the UN, more people are currently refugees than ever before.
 Natural disasters such as drought, floods, fires and volcanic eruptions are some of the reasons that force people to leave their homes.
 But there are also human causes, such as wars, conflicts, persecution for political, religious or cultural reasons.
 This always involves a great element of injustice, discrimination and contempt for humanity play a major role.
 If you look at their history, the three Abrahamic religions have always been confronted with persecution and eviction.
 And even today, religious minorities are confronted with the pressure to leave their homeland.

-JCM Conference 2024 will explore from an interreligious, intercultural perspective-starting with the question of what home means-which answers the Jewish, Christian and Muslim traditions have to the loss of home.
-In a further step, we will explore the question of how we can work together to ensure that everyone can live in peace and freedom in their homeland.
+JCM Conference 2024 will begin by exploring from an interreligious, intercultural perspective the question what home means before trying to give some answers from the Jewish, Christian and Muslim traditions to the loss of home.
+Through the encounter with our neighbours, how can we work together to ensure that everyone can find a home where they can live in peace and freedom?

 Proudly powered by Weebly